abpframework/abp/docs/en/Community-Articles/2020-12-10-How-to-Integrate-the-Telerik-Blazor-Component/POST.md

 abp new TelerikComponents --ui blazor --database-provider ef
 ```

 * Our project boilerplate will be ready after the download is finished.
-Then, we can open the solution in the Visual Studio (or any other IDE) and run the `TelerikComponents.DbMigrator` to create the database and seed initial data (which creates the admin user, admin role, permissions etc.)
+Then, we can open the solution in the Visual Studio (or any other IDE) and run the `TelerikComponents.DbMigrator` to create the database and seed initial data (which creates the admin user, admin role, permissions, etc.)

-* After database and initial data created,
+* After the database and initial data created,
-* Run the `TelerikComponents.HttpApi.Host` to see our server side working and
+* Run the `TelerikComponents.HttpApi.Host` to see our server-side working and
-* Run the `TelerikComponents.Blazor` to see our UI working properly.
+* Run the `TelerikComponents.Blazor` to see our UI working.

 > _Default login credentials for admin: username is **admin** and password is **1q2w3E\***_